-In addition to such structural longer-term concerns, the unprecedented and continuing presence of the central bank in the financial market could lead to short-term liquidity shortages with regard to the availability of Japanese government bonds (JGBs).
+In addition to such structural longer-term concerns, the unprecedented and continuing presence of the central bank in the financial market could lead to short- term liquidity shortages with regard to the availability of Japanese government bonds (JGBs).
 This could lead to considerable short-term swings in JGB prices and may ultimately trigger significant concerns regarding the stability of the financial system.

-Given the record levels of public indebtedness in global comparison, along with the imminent risk of a global recession, Japan's fiscal sustainability looks extremely fragile.
+Given the record levels of public indebtedness in global comparison, Japan's fiscal sustainability looks fragile.